 Though no one is currently able to prove the existence of one god or many, much evidence of the power of religious belief has been found.
 Religion—from the Abrahamic faiths of Islam, Christianity, and Judaism to the Dharmic religions of Hinduism, Buddhism, and Sikhism—has shaped cultures, laws, and lives for thousands of years.
 While experts disagree on what exactly constitutes a religion, most agree there are several thousand worldwide.
 Over half of religious people currently adhere to one of the three major Abrahamic faiths, with Dharmic and East Asian religions claiming significant numbers as well.

-Organized religion has inarguably been responsible for many of history’s wars, atrocities, and injustices, but it’s not all bad.
-Religion can help us make sense of our confusing world, provide motivation, encourage altruism, and bind communities together.
-In fact, though the causal link is currently unclear, some evidence suggests that religious people may be physically and mentally healthier than non-believers.
+Organized religion has inarguably been responsible for many of history’s wars, atrocities, and injustices.
+Yet it’s not all bad.
+Religion can help people make sense of a confusing world, provide motivation, encourage altruism, and bind communities together.
+In fact, though the causal link is currently unclear, some evidence suggests that religious people may be physically and mentally healthier than nonbelievers.

-Since many holidays, customs, and pieces of art stem from religion or deal with religious themes, faith factors into our everyday functioning—whether you’re religious or not.
-Still, it may be best to keep your mind open when dealing with dogma.
+Because many holidays, customs, and artworks stem from religion or deal with religious themes, faith factors into many individuals' everyday functioning—whether those people are religious or not.